Alkaline ionized water from Alkaway Water Ionizers

 According to the U.S. Environmental Protection Agency (EPA) and Health Canada, the public water supply in the North America is one of the safest in the world, although the quality does vary by geographic location.
 (Your plumbing can also affect the quality, as well as the taste.)
 More than 90 potential contaminants of water have been identified, and there are “legal acceptable” standards for each.
 Water plants that don’t adhere to these standards are required, by law, to inform their customers of the areas in which they fall short.

 Manufacturers of bottled water, unfortunately, are not required to adhere to the same rigorous quality standards.
 For example, in the U.S., bottled water is not regulated by the EPA but by the U.S. Food and Drug Administration (FDA).
-Although the FDA attempts to follow the EPA’s tap-water standards, it is not required to do so, thus allowing a greater range of bacterial contaminants to be present in bottled water, even though the source of many bottled waters is, in fact, tap water!
+Although the FDA attempts to follow the EPA’s tap-water standards, it is not required to do so, thus allowing a greater range of bacterial contaminants to be present in bottled water, even though the source of many brands of bottled water is, in fact, tap water!

 According to the World Health Organization, “Some substances may prove more difficult to manage in bottled than tap water.
 This is generally because bottled water is stored for longer periods and at higher temperatures than water distributed in piped distribution systems.
 Control of materials used in the containers for bottled waters is, therefore, of special concern.
 In addition, some micro-organisms, which are normally of little or no public health significance, may grow to higher levels in bottled waters.”